 Tell us about the insides of the cabins.

-All beds are set up with linens, blankets, and there are electric blankets on most beds in winter.
+All beds are set up with quality linens and blankets.
 As of April 1, 2012 we will no longer furnish bath or kitchen towels for our cabins.
 With no laundry facilities available at the resort or in Paradise, we encourage our guests to take their laundry with them on their sightseeing trips.
 We will continue to supply our guests who come in off the road with no knowledge of our towel policy.

 We do not provide maid service. . . . you will be the only ones in your cabin.
 All cabins obviously are winterized and have furnaces for our cold weather guests and the seasonable cool evening hours.
 All cabins are carpeted and have comfortable living room furniture.
 Bathrooms have fiberglass showers with glass doors.
 All mattresses are newer and are of high quality.
 These are not motel/hotel economy grade mattresses.
 You sleep well with us!